Managing Side Effects and Supportive Care

 Throughout breast cancer treatment, you may face many practical challenges.

-You must deal with financial issues as well as practical needs, such as help with child care or getting groceries on days when you don’t feel well.
+You must deal with financial issues as well as practical needs, such as help with childcare or getting groceries on days when you don’t feel well.

 Financial issues